Is your dirt bike backfiring and you’re wondering if it’s safe? Whether you have a 2 stroke or 4 stroke dirt bike, you’ve found the right place!

-In this article, I’m going to show you what backfiring is on a dirt bike, why you may or may not need to get it fixed right away, and how to troubleshoot it based on the specific symptoms you’re having.
+In this article, I’m going to show you what backfiring is on a dirt bike, why you may or may not need to get it fixed right away, and how to troubleshoot and fix it based on the specific symptoms you’re having.

 What is a backfire on a dirt bike?

 A backfire is simply an explosion of excess gas, usually in the exhaust, but can also happen in the intake.
 It’s caused by a number of things, such as a lean jetting mixture or a flooded engine.

 2 stroke and 4 stroke dirt bikes can both cause backfiring, but it’s much more common to hear and see it on a 4 stroke engine.

 This is because a 4 stroke typically has higher exhaust gas temperatures, which make it more likely to ignite and combust the gas into an explosion (backfire).

 Depending on how bad your backfiring symptoms are, yes, it can damage your dirt bike.
 Whether it’s a jetting issue that can cause excessive wear on your engine, or a big enough backfire that creates enough pressure to damage the intake or exhaust.

 If the backfiring is getting louder or happening more often, you need to stop and get it fixed now before it causes your dirt bike to break down, leaving you stranded in the middle of a trail or desert.
 You can try and “limp it home”, but you should not keep riding it like this.

 Why does your dirt bike backfire?